Tuttotorna/OMNIABASE/README.md

 # OMNIABASE

+OMNIABASE is the microscope of structure.

+It does not replace what is already known.
+It changes the depth at which a phenomenon becomes structurally visible.
+Its task is to expose what remains, emerges, or collapses beyond a single representation.

 Omniabase is a general multirepresentational framework for structural analysis beyond a single representation.

 Its core premise is simple: